-What is monkeypox?
+What is MPOX?

-Monkeypox is a rare disease that is caused by infection with Monkeypox virus.
-Monkeypox virus is related to the smallpox virus, but typically causes a less serious disease including a rash or sores (pox), often with an earlier flu-like illness.
-Most cases of monkeypox have occurred in individuals living in Central and West Africa, however, as of May 2022, cases have been identified in several countries where it is not typically found, including Canada.
+MPOX is a rare disease that is caused by infection with MPX virus.
+MPXV is related to the smallpox virus, but typically causes a less serious disease including a rash or sores (pox), often with an earlier flu-like illness.
+Previously most cases of MPOX have occurred in individuals living in Central and West Africa, however, as of May 2022, cases have been found globally, including Canada.

-Current epidemiological information suggests that infections in non-endemic areas, including Ontario, are spreading via close physical contact with an individual who is infectious with monkeypox, and many (but not all) cases self-identify as men who have sex with men (MSM).
+Current epidemiological information suggests that infections in non-endemic areas, including Ontario, are spreading via close physical contact with an individual who is infectious with MPOX, and many (but not all) cases self-identify as men who have sex with men (MSM).

-How is monkeypox spread?
+How is MPOX spread?

-Monkeypox spreads in different ways.
+MPOX spreads in different ways.
 The virus can spread from person-to-person through: